 If you don’t find something that takes your fancy on Zwemwater, you could also consider a trip to a lake — there are heaps of magnificent lakes in the Netherlands that are perfect to cool off in.

 If a lake day isn’t your style, perhaps a beach is.
 The Netherlands may not be your first thought when you think of beaches, but the country hosts a huge coastline — and there are heaps of stunning beaches along the way.
-You can even find some great Dutch surfing spots if you’re a pro at hanging ten!
+You can even find some great Dutch surfing spots if you’re a pro at hanging ten! (that’s surfer for catching rad waves.)
 Want to stick a little closer to home?
 Why not consider an urban beach in Amsterdam instead?

 Have you swum in the canals of Amsterdam?
 Or would you not dare?
 Tell us your thoughts in the comments below!